openedx/openedx-aspects/docs/how-tos/production_configuration.rst

 Event bus
 ---------

 Similar to Celery, you should start with at least 2 event bus consumers and configure batching to 100 events or 5 seconds to start with.
-If you find that the event queue size is growing (see "Monitoring", below), you can add more event bus consumers and/or increase the batch size.
+If you find that the event queue size is growing (see :ref:`Monitoring`, below), you can add more event bus consumers and/or increase the batch size.
 We have tested with batch sizes up to 1000 without issue.

 Choosing ClickHouse Hosting